-An authorized user may also be set up to make payments through the Cashier's office by filing an Authorization to Release Education Record Information.
-This form must be returned to the Office of the Registrar at the One Stop Kiosk located in the University Center or to the Cashier's window.
-Once on file, the authorized user may pay at the Cashiering window.
+Students may also complete an Authorization to Release Education Record Information Form and submit it to the Office of the Registrar.
+The individual authorized on this form can then make payments at the Cashiering Office.
 Student account information will not be shared with anyone but the student unless an authorization form is on file.

 - When is my payment due?

 Important Note: If you register for a late-starting course prior to UAA's published payment deadline, payment is due by 5pm on the published payment deadline, even if the course has not yet begun.
 If you register for a late-starting course after UAA's published payment deadline, payment is due at the time of registration.
-Please review the UAA Catalog for more information regarding payment for late-starting courses.
+Please review the UAA Catalog's Financial Obligations & Payment section for more information regarding payment for late-starting courses.

 - What happens if I do not pay my balance in full by the payment deadline?